Chocolate Maple Pecan Clusters (No-Bake)

 Instructions

-- In a small heavy bottomed pan, toast the pecans on the stovetop on medium heat.
+- In a small pan, toast the pecans on the stovetop on medium heat.
 Spread out the raw pecans evenly and toss them every 10 seconds to prevent them from burning.
 Remove pecans from the pan once they darken slightly which takes about 2-3 minutes.2 cup pecans

-- Add the maple syrup to the pan and heat it on high heat until it starts to crystallize which happens at 235F/110F.
-Remove the pan from the heat and add your toasted pecans, vanilla essence, cinnamon, and salt.
-Mix everything thoroughly.1/3 cup maple syrup, 1 tsp vanilla essence, 1/4 tsp ground cinnamon, 1 pinch salt
+- Add the maple syrup and coconut oil to the pan on high heat until it starts to crystallize which happens at 235F (110F).
+Remove the pan from the heat immediately and add your toasted pecans, vanilla extract, cinnamon, and salt.
+Mix everything thoroughly.1/3 cup maple syrup, 1/4 tsp ground cinnamon, 1 tsp vanilla extract, 1 pinch salt, 1 tbsp coconut oil

 - Melt the chocolate either in the microwave in small intervals or by using the double boiler method.
 Make sure to stir it regularly to avoid it from burning.
-Once melted, add the coconut oil and combine them thoroughly.
+Now drizzle the melted chocolate over the candied pecans with a tablespoon.1 cup milk chocolate chips

 - Let the pecan clusters cool down and set for 1 hour at room temperature to make sure they're fully set.
 Enjoy!